-- Its worth noting as hard as it is to swallow choosing to stay and help sweet, timid, and kind-hearted Ji-hyeon leads you straight into the worst ending in the game.
+- It's worth noting that choosing to stay and help sweet, timid, and kind-hearted Ji-hyeon leads you straight into the worst ending in the game.

 - Ass Shove: By getting a pair of gloves from the biology room, it's possible to do this to one of the janitors.
-Doing so lets the player be able to steal a key which opens up a locker with a figure that gives you loads of lunchboxes.
+Doing so lets the player steal a key which opens up a locker with a figure that gives you loads of lunchboxes.

-- Don't forget the Mother's half-ghost.
+- The Mother's half-ghost.
 A real peach that one is.
 Tragic, but nuts.

-- Bittersweet Ending: The Hyacinth ending where you make the Sadistic Choice to save yourself and leave So-yeong unconscious to die.
+- The Hyacinth ending, where you make the choice to save yourself and leave So-yeong unconscious to die.
 It helps that this flower means "I'm sorry".

 - "Blind Idiot" Translation: An old translation was a horrible example of this.

 - A translation/game-fixing project made by a person named Unnamed have mostly averted this, although some lines of text still remain in Korean.
-The project is still on-going though and Unnamed does plan of fixing these whenever possible.
+The project unfortunately ended for reasons unknown.